CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-5.png)

-1. You can see in the editor window, a read only **Data preview** of the contents of the Address table.
+1. You can see in the editor window, a read-only **Data preview** of the contents of the Address table.

     ![](../images/ex2-6.png)